SujalPradhan/Wanderlust-Tours-and-Travels/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-- Thank you to [Your Client's Name or Company] for the opportunity to work on this project.
+- Thank you to Wanderlust Tours and Travels for the opportunity to work on this project.
 - Inspiration from various travel websites and web development resources.

 ```